Bira/octopus-carnival/_drafts/lphr-scene-01.md

 appears, makes his eighth proclamation forbidding foreign ship captains from leaving their vessels on pain of torture, and gets pelted with horse manure.

-I wanted Arcturus to be the one who throws it, since he's pretty enraged at Barzilai right now.
+I wanted Arcturus to be the one who throws it, since he's pretty annoyed at Barzilai right now and is impulsive enough to want to start something.
 This was actually the first roll I made in Foundry, an attack using **Throwing Art**.
 I took into account the distance between Arcturus' position in the map and the balcony (behind and above Nox), as well as its elevation.
 And he hit!

 The horse apple veers off-course at the last minute because Barzilai has a **Missile Shield** on himself, but he still flinches and spills his wine,